madret/Observe/README.md

 - A simple health dashboard to monitor the health of the otelcol agent installed on your server.

 ## 2. Install observe agent
-Scope: Windows OS
+*Scope:* Windows OS
+Install the agent on the desired endpoint (e.g. server, windows VM, etc).

+The Observe Agent, built on OpenTelemetry Collector, runs on your hosts and in your architecture to collect logs, metrics, traces, and events and sends them to Observe.
+#### System requirements (WINOS)
+Port 8888 should be open for HTTP connections from localhost (network access is not required).
+This port is used by the agent to monitor itself and the status command will not work if it is blocked.
+The Observe Agent for WINOS supports x86_64 and arm64 architectures and the following platforms:
+- Windows Server 2016+
+- Windows 10

-### WINOS Install
+### WINOS Install process
 Install the observe-agent package via the provided installation powershell script.
-This script needs to be run in a powershell terminal that you run as administrator.
+This script needs to be run in an elevated prompt (run as administrator).
 Replace `OBSERVE_TOKEN` and `OBSERVE_COLLECTION_ENDPOINT` with the appropriate values and run on each host.

 ```
 [Net.ServicePointManager]::SecurityProtocol = "Tls, Tls11, Tls12, Ssl3"; Invoke-WebRequest -UseBasicParsing "https://raw.githubusercontent.com/observeinc/observe-agent/main/scripts/install.ps1" -outfile .\install.ps1; .\install.ps1 -observe_token "${OBSERVE_TOKEN?}" -observe_collection_endpoint "${OBSERVE_COLLECTION_ENDPOINT?}"